catalyzeio/policies/source/sections/10-incident_response_policy.md

 ### 10.2.3 Eradication Phase (Technical)

-The Eradication Phase represents the SIRT's effort to remove the cause, and the resulting security exposures, that are now on the affected system(s).
+The Eradication Phase represents the IT department's effort to remove the cause, and the resulting security exposures, that are now on the affected system(s).

 1. Determine symptoms and cause related to the affected system(s).
-2. Strengthen the defenses surrounding the affected system(s), where possible (a risk assessment may be needed and can be determined by the Security Officer).
+2. Strengthen the defenses surrounding the affected system(s), where possible (a risk assessment may be needed and can be determined by the Security and Privacy Officer).
 This may include the following:
    1. An increase in network perimeter defenses.
    2. An increase in system monitoring defenses.
    3. Remediation ("fixing") any security issues within the affected system, such as removing unused services/general host hardening techniques.